The histogram in 7 QC tools

 What is a histogram?

 The histogram is a graphical view of variation in a set of data.
 The pictorial nature of the histogram enables us to see patterns easily.
-But it is very difficult to see the pattern in a simple table of numbers.
+However, it is complicated to see the pattern in a simple table of numbers.
 It is a tool used to determine the normal distribution of a process.

 A French statistician A M Guerry first developed a histogram in 1833.
 Guerry introduced a new kind of bar graph to describe his analysis of crime data.